qlonik/musical-parakeet/README.md

     task ansible:ping
     ```

-5. Run the Fedora Server Ansible prepare playbook
+5. Run the Fedora/Ubuntu Server Ansible prepare playbook

     ```sh
     task ansible:prepare
     ```

-6. Reboot the nodes
+6. Reboot the nodes (if not done in step 5)

     ```sh
-    task ansible:reboot
+    task ansible:force-reboot
     ```

 ### ⛵ Installing k3s with Ansible

 📍 Here we will be running a Ansible Playbook to install [k3s](https://k3s.io/) with [this](https://galaxy.ansible.com/xanmanning/k3s) wonderful k3s Ansible galaxy role.
-After completion, Ansible will drop a `kubeconfig` in `./provision/kubeconfig` for use with interacting with your cluster with `kubectl`.
+After completion, Ansible will drop a `kubeconfig` in `./kubeconfig` for use with interacting with your cluster with `kubectl`.

 ☢️ If you run into problems, you can run `task ansible:nuke` to destroy the k3s cluster and start over.